codyaustun/benchmark/results/README.md

 Thanks for the interest in DAWNBench!

-To add your model to our leaderboard, open a Pull Request to this repository, with JSON files in the format outlined below.
+To add your model to our leaderboard, open a Pull Request, with JSON files in the format outlined below.

 For the training tasks, use the following format:
 ```JSON